stigmh/secdev/README.md

         - As recommended by _Natalie Silvanovich_ at [Google Project Zero](https://googleprojectzero.blogspot.com)
         - Note **only ebook** is the complete version for some reason
    * [A Bug Hunter's Diary](https://www.amazon.com/Bug-Hunters-Diary-Software-Security-ebook/dp/B00652XO2I/) by _Tobias Klein_
+- Articles
+    * [How to prevent, detect and respond to cloud token theft](https://www.microsoft.com/en-us/security/blog/2022/11/16/token-tactics-how-to-prevent-detect-and-respond-to-cloud-token-theft/) (Session hijacking of cloud access token)

 ## Interactive training